CP1404/Practicals/prac_05/README.md

     their GitHub username and the @ symbol - e.g. \@personname - so
     they will be notified (depending on their GitHub preferences)

-    OK, now if you are the first to do this, you're finished for now... move on to the next section and come back here when you receive a mention to do a review for someone else...
+    Now if you are the first to do this, you're finished for now... move on to the next section and come back here when you receive a mention to do a review for someone else...
     If you've already got a PR to review, then carry on with the next